 We wanted to make it as easy as possible to figure out exactly how much each company spent on lobbying and for what purpose.
 Now, lets add transparency to the industry.

-Our datasets are built with academia in mind.
+Our datasets are built with brevity in mind.
 Filter between lobbying firms, clients, and lobbyists.
 Run regressions between groups and across time, and put a price on influence.

 Of all lobbying contracts with is accounted for, detailed with client, registrant, and lobbyist names standardized across time.